abtion/guidelines/employee_manual/internal_days_&_community.md

 All dates are marked in Abtion’s calendar.
 (Don't forget to add the calendar to your google calendar :))

 ## Abtion's culture and community
+We are proud of our communinity as we are fully aware that they are a big part of our success.
+That's why Abtion offers support to some degree to activities who are there to bond our Abtioneers.
+This could be sport activities, cultural activities, a dinner or.. anything else you can think of.

+There are no rules, so feel free to think out of the box and don't hesitate to take initiative.
+We all love it!

+....
+Still hesitating?
+That is okay, just reach out to Angelle and have a chat with her :)

+### Channels on slack
+Don't know to get started?
+Join the initiative on slack and add yourself to our channels on slack, #abventure, #cultureers, #bouldering!
+That is a very good start and source of inspiration for activities and other social events.